 My research focuses in the areas of labor & organizational economics, the digital economy & cybersecurity, and household finance with a driving commitment to understanding how individuals and firms respond to large-scale change, particularly social and technological.
 In particular, how do individuals, as well as firms, learn and adapt amid change?
 How do incentives affect the returns to human capital formation, and how do these decisions in turn shape long-run outcomes?
 What role, and in what circumstances, does public policy play in either advancing or stifling these goals?
 These are a cross-section of the research questions at the top of my mind.
 Here is my SSRN page with research papers.

 I also actively work with organizations, both government and non-government, on overlapping areas of research interest and on organizational decision-making that require the integration of data and strategy.
-My prior work experience includes serving on the White House Council of Economic Advisers, focusing on cybersecurity, technology, and space activities, together with management consulting and entrepreneurship, including an ongoing startup called Hyperthesis where I serve as the Director of Academic Engagement and Economics Research.
-Hyperthesis has developed a machine learning based algorithm for processing vast amounts of text, specifically from research articles, to help organizational decision-makers understand the latest research in an accessible and visual form.
-Our aspiration is to empower employees in organizations to make more data-driven decisions.
+My prior work experience includes serving on the White House Council of Economic Advisers, focusing on cybersecurity, technology, and space activities, together with management consulting and entrepreneurship.
+I also serve as an adviser to several startups and frequently write in the popular press, including on my Forbes column that focuses in behavioral economics (see here).